Fake paper wallets used as bait

-The finds match a fraud scheme that German police stations have already warned about in various cities – including Bavaria, Hesse, and Baden-Wurttemberg, where such fake paper wallets have been repeatedly placed in public spaces.
+The finds match a scheme that police in several German states have warned about, including Bavaria, Hesse and Baden-Wurttemberg, where fake paper wallets were repeatedly left in public spaces, according to police.

 1. Laying the bait: Scammers distribute plastic bags with official-looking paper wallet printouts